top of page

 Length: 29.8 cm

-Beneath, in thick ink strokes, three signs are roughly drawn: a falcon head wearing a sun-disc and uraeus, and two examples of a disc and crescent.
+Beneath this, three characters are roughly drawn in thick ink strokes: a falcon's head with a sun disk and uraeus, and two examples of a disk and a crescent.

-The top left corner bears an incised inscription on the thickness of the palette, wrapped around the corner: 'Amun-Ra' and 'Ptah lord of Maat'.
+In the upper left corner there is an incised inscription on the thickness of the palette, wrapped around the corner: 'Amun-Ra' and 'Ptah lord of Maat'.

 EA 5563, EA 5568-9

-Egyptian blue was the principal pigment used for blue colour in Egyptian paintings and upon sculpted surfaces.
+Egyptian blue was the main pigment used to produce the blue colour in Egyptian paintings and sculptures.

 Ostrakon of a goose on her nest